Head to head

 Chase

-American Express Gold Card wins on annual fee; Chase Sapphire Reserve wins on first-year math, earning ceiling, and lounge access.
+American Express Gold Card wins on first-year math and annual fee; Chase Sapphire Reserve wins on earning ceiling and lounge access.

 Who wins what